 Efforts to revitalize the language include the Niimiipuu Language Program, which aims to preserve, revitalize and document the language.
 There are classes on the Umatilla and Nez Perce Reservations, and at the University of Idaho.
 There is also a dictionary, grammar, some literature, and translations of the Bible.

 Several different ways of writing Nez Perce have been devised.
-The one shown here is used by the Advisory Board of Elders of the Nez Perce Tribe.
+The one shown here is preferred spelling system, and was approved by the Advisory Board of Elders of the Nez Perce Tribe in 1997.
+It is based on the orthography used in Haruo Aoki's Nez Perce Dictionary (1994).

 Stress is indicated with an acute accent (á).
 On double vowels, only the first vowel is accented (áa).